 Traditional AI is based around the so-called Sense-Model-Plan-Act (SMPA) architecture.
 In this there is a presumption that the world the agent acts upon can be abstractly described by either a mathematical model or some form of well-structured representation.
 In addition, it is usually presumed that the state of the world can be sensed reasonably reliably and compared to the abstract representation so as to reason or plan about the world.
 This approach works reasonably well for some forms of problem such as chess playing programs where many of these axioms hold true but completely fails in applications such as robotics and other applications that involve an intimate relationship with the physical world.
 The reason that traditional AI fails in such physical applications has been well described by others [Brooks 91] but a simplified explanation would be that the assumption that the world can be accurately sensed and modelled (the key axiom of SMPA) does not hold.
-For example, a robot interacting with the world does so via imperfect and sparse sensing, monitoring physical phenomena and people which are either of intractable complexity or are essentially non-deterministic (e.g. the actions of people is well known as defying predication since it is often the outcome of idiosyncratic whims!).
+For example, a robot interacting with the world does so via imperfect and sparse sensing, monitoring physical phenomena and people which are either of intractable complexity or are essentially non-deterministic (e.g. people's actions aren't reliably predictable).
 In addition, it has proved virtually impossible to adequately represent the world, or to maintain a consistent representation in real-time of a highly dynamic world (e.g. objects and associations changing through deliberate actions or failures), resulting in lose of synchronisation between the model and the real world with associated catastrophic results.

-We have shown elsewhere that intelligent-artefacts (containing embedded-agents) are essentially equivalent to robots, experiencing similar problems with sensing, non-determinism, intractability, lose of synchronisation etc [Callaghan 01].
+We have argued elsewhere that intelligent-artefacts (containing embedded-agents) are equivalent to robots, experiencing similar problems with sensing, non-determinism, intractability, lose of synchronisation etc [Callaghan 01].
 Thus whatever techniques are used to embed intelligence into artefacts will require these issues to be addressed.